Exercises 29–34 involve large sets of data, so technology should ... | Channels for Pearson+

 Frequency Distribution

 A frequency distribution is a summary of how often each value occurs in a dataset.
-It organizes data into classes or intervals, showing the number of observations within each class.
-This helps in visualizing the distribution of data points and identifying patterns, such as skewness or modality, which are essential for further statistical analysis.
+It organizes data into classes or intervals, showing the number of observations (frequency) that fall within each class.
+This helps in visualizing the distribution of data points and identifying patterns, such as skewness or modality.

 Recommended video: